Overlap locking and non-perturbative effects in spin glasses: The generation of the correlated random noise

 Having assured that at $z^{1/2}=64$ the function $P(q,z)$ is not too far from its asymptotic limit, we can now look at the function $D(q,z)$ at the same value of $z$.
 This function is depicted in Fig.~\ref{fig:A4}.
 It is quite clear that this function does not build a singularity at $q=0$ (neither wants to go to zero).
 Therefore, our hypothesis in the main text on the regularity of the function $D(q,z)$ near $q=0 $ is fully justified.

-\subsection{The generation of the correlated random noise $\Delta$}
+\section{The generation of the correlated random noise $\Delta$}

 We observe that in the presence of $\mathbb{Z}_2$ spin inversion symmetry, each state has a double where all the spins are inverted, and the overlap probability distributions must be symmetric around zero.
-The tree of states in spin glasses has been described many times \cite{mezard:84b,mezard:87}.
+The tree of states in spin glasses has been described in detail \cite{mezard:84b}.
 In spin glasses, the set of states of a given instance is described by the weights $w_\alpha$ of the states ($\sum_\alpha w_\alpha=1$) and by the overlaps $q_{\alpha,\gamma}$, with $q_{\alpha,\alpha}=q_\text{ EA}$.
 As we will see later, it is often convenient to group pairs of states related by symmetry in such a way that only positive overlaps need to be considered.
 The property of ultrametricity implies that the states can be viewed as the leaves of a tree, which exhibits peculiar statistics.
 Overlaps are defined as the minimum level that must be crossed to transition from one level to another.

-The tree has an infinite number of leaves, but with a cut-off on the smallest weights, it can be approximated by a tree with a finite number of leaves $M$.
-The generation of a tree has been explained in detail in Ref.~\cite{aguilar2024small} and will not be reproduced here.
-We use their approach to extract with the correct probability a tree: the weights of the leaves and the mutual overlaps.
+The tree has infinitely many leaves, but with a cutoff on the smallest weights, it can be approximated by a tree with a finite number of leaves $M$.
+The generation of a tree has been explained in detail in Ref.~\cite{aguilar2024small} and will not be reproduced here; we only reproduce from that paper a figure depicting a tree with ten leaves (fig \ref{fig:tree}).
+We use their approach to extract, with the correct probability, a tree with $M$ leaves: we must determine the weights of the leaves and the mutual overlaps (which are in one-to-one correspondence with the levels of the branching points).

 In our case, we have to compute